argoproj-archive/docs/content/yaml/argo_tutorial_6_execute_selenium_tests.md

 ## Customize Your Selenium Workflow
 1. In your own repo, create a directory called `.argo`.
 (The Argo Workflow engine uses this directory to look for the YAML files to run for a containerized workflow.)
-1. Copy the YAML templates you ran in the sample workflow from the `.argo` directory in  [https://github.com/argoproj/appstore/](https://github.com/argoproj/appstore/) to the `.argo` folder you just created in your repo.
+1. Copy the YAML templates you ran in the sample Selenium demo workflow from the `.argo` directory in  [https://github.com/argoproj/appstore/](https://github.com/argoproj/appstore/) to the `.argo` folder you just created in your repo.
 1. Customize the `selenium_all_ax.yaml` file by specifying your own app to test or adding more steps.

 	For more details about writing the YAML DSL, see [Argo YAML DSL Reference](./../yaml/dsl_reference_intro.md).

 1. Integrate your repo with Argo.
-In Argo Web UI, select **Administration->Integrations->SCM**.
+In Argo Web UI, select **Administration > Integrations > SCM**.
 Once integrated, the Argo Web UI will display your source code commits in the **Timeline** menu item.

 ## Running Your Customized Selenium Test Workflow